-19.1 Boats may request replacement of lost gear or repair to the boats by displaying the blue "Breakdown" flag from the backstay and requesting assistance on Channel 78 (or 65A).

-19.2 At the discretion of the Race Committee officials, a boat may be advised to continue to race if it is determined that the loss or breakage of equipment does not materially affect the boat's safety or performance.
+- 19.1 Boats may request replacement of lost gear or repair to the boats by displaying the blue "Breakdown" flag from the backstay and requesting assistance on Channel 78 (or 65A) immediately after finishing or retiring from a race. - 19.2 At the discretion of the Race Committee officials, a boat may be advised to continue to race if it is determined that the loss or breakage of equipment does not materially affect the boat's safety or performance.